IppClub/Dora-SSR/README.md

 }
 ```

-3. Step 3: Run the game
+3. Step Three: Run the game

 	Click the `🎮` icon in the lower right corner of the editor, then click the menu item `Run`.
 Or press the key combination `Ctrl + r`.

-4. Step 4: Publish the game
+4. Step Four: Publish the game
 	- Open the right-click menu of the project folder just created through the game resource tree on the left side of the editor and click the `Download` option.
 	- Wait for the browser to pop up a download prompt for the packaged project file.